jnozzi/cocoadev.com/SiteContent/General/MemoryManagementQuestion.markdown

-If somebody has the first edition of Hillegass's [[BookCocoaProgMacOSX]] handy, could he or she glance briefly at the short example on p.
+If somebody has the first edition of Hillegass's General/BookCocoaProgMacOSX handy, could he or she glance briefly at the short example on p.
 58 and confirm or deny that the example contains code that should not GENERALLY be used: